-Dr. Rev. Bernard Sin has a Doctor of Ministry degree and a Master of Theological Studies degree from Tyndale Seminary, and an Honours Master in Business Administration (with a major in Finance) degree, and an Honours Bachelor of Computer Science degree from the University of North Texas in Dallas.
+Rev. Dr. Bernard Sin has a Doctor of Ministry degree and a Master of Theological Studies degree from Tyndale Seminary, and an Honours Master in Business Administration (with a major in Finance) degree, and an Honours Bachelor of Computer Science degree from the University of North Texas in Dallas.
 He has extensive business as well as pastoral experience.
 He was the founding pastor of a daughter church of Richmond Hill Chinese Baptist Church that opened at Springvale Baptist Church on Stouffville Road.
-Recently, he returned to staff at RHCBC, and is pursuing a doctoral program at Tyndale.
-He and his wife, Eva, have two children: Yvette, and Joshua graduated from our Grade 8 program in 2014 and 2016 respectively.
+He and his wife, Eva, have two children: Yvette and Joshua graduated from our Grade 8 program in 2014 and 2016 respectively.

-Dr. Esther Ng joined the Board in December, 2008.
+Dr. Esther Ng joined the Board in December of 2008.
 She is a gynecologist and obstetrician, having received her degrees in Pharmacy and Medicine from the University of Toronto, and having served her residency with the University of Ottawa.
-She is married to Dr. Victor Mak, a urologist; both work at York Central Hospital in addition to their private practices.
-Their two children, Daniel who graduated form our Grade 8 program in 2014, and Priscilla who graduated form our Grade 8 program in 2015.
+She is married to Dr. Victor Mak, a urologist; both work at Mackenzie Health Hospital in addition to their private practices.
+They have two children, Daniel – who graduated from our Grade 8 program in 2014, and Priscilla – who graduated from our Grade 8 program in 2015.
 Dr. Ng is a member of RHCCC and has been active with Moms-In-Touch for several years.

-Charitable Status: The Academy is registered as a charity and is able to provide “Official Receipts for Income tax Purposes” for donations as well as for a portion of the tuition.
+Charitable Status: The Academy is registered as a charity and can provide “Official Receipts for Income Tax Purposes” for donations as well as for a portion of the tuition.